 On April 9th, Gov. Martin O'Malley signed the offshore wind power bill into law, positioning Maryland to lead in harnessing our state's most abundant clean energy resource.

-Thanks to Marylanders like you, we are putting our state at the forefront of a new American offshore wind power industry.
-Join Chesapeake Bay Area PSR in College Park on May 3 at 5:30 pm to celebrate this victory!Learn more »
+Marylanders like you have put our state at the forefront of a new American offshore wind power industry.
+Thank you for joining us on May 3 at 5:30 pm to celebrate this victory!Learn more »

 The NRC has derailed plans for the construction of a new reactor in Maryland citing a provision that prohibits foreign-ownership of U.S. nuclear reactors.
 PSR members in the Baltimore-based Chesapeake chapter worked to prevent this reactor from being built, citing safety concerns over highly radioactive waste, uranium mining and potential accidents.Read more »